ExoMars-PanCam/passthrough/docs/reference/ptl/properties/sources.md

 # pt:sources
 The `sources` property is used to set the active source label for an element and its descendants.
-Its expression is used directly as a key to a `string -> source label` mapping provided by the client to PT on instantiation.
+Its expression is used directly as a key to a `string -> source label` mapping provided by the product processor to PT on instantiation.
 The resolved active source label acts as the evaluation context of the XPath expressions of other properties, and as the source of `fetch`es.
 The `sources` property must therefore be declared on - or on an ancestor of - any element that declares any other PT properties.